 Reclaim is only as good as the way you collect it.

-If you’re scooping it out of a filthy bong, you’re getting more contaminants than cannabinoids.
-But with the right method, you can extract clean, usable reclaim without damaging your glass.
+Scoop it out of a filthy bong and you get more contaminants than anything else.
+With the right method, you can extract clean, usable reclaim without damaging your glass.

-The best approach depends on your setup, how often you collect, and what you plan to do with the reclaim.
-Below, we’ll cover four tried-and-true methods: hot water extraction, isopropyl alcohol soak, freezing and scraping, and using a reclaim catcher.
+The best approach depends on your setup, how often you collect, and what you plan to do with it.
+Below we cover four proven methods: hot water extraction, isopropyl alcohol soak, freezing and scraping, and using a reclaim catcher.

 Method 1: Hot Water Extraction (Beginner-Friendly)

-If you’re looking for a simple, chemical-free way to collect reclaim, hot water is your best bet.
-It works by loosening reclaim through heat, allowing it to flow out of your rig without the need for alcohol or solvents.
+If you want a simple, chemical-free way to collect reclaim, hot water is your best bet.
+It loosens reclaim through heat, letting it flow out of your rig without alcohol or solvents.

 How to Do It

-Carefully pour the hot water into your bong or rig, making sure to coat the reclaim-covered areas.
+Carefully pour the hot water into your bong or rig, coating the reclaim-covered areas.

 Gently swirl or shake the piece (covering the openings) to help dislodge the reclaim.